zeke/wordrainbow/README.md

 	./staticmatic/rake build

 Bugs
 ----

 * MIME type headers; see http://cl.ly/5Vdy
-*
+* static assets not always loading correctly
+* show well-known color names first

 Wishlist
 --------

-* Fix /identify and /mix so the tag words again
-* Deploy the site somewhere
-* Set up DNS for wordrainbow.com

-* Design and build "Identify" section
+* Design the "Identify" section
-* Improve transition/visualization between player submissions
-* Design and build "Visualize" section
+* Design the "Visualize" section
-* Look into physics
-* Replace or fix the sliders.. they're not working right

-* Add option to skip
 * Don't allow saving unless color has been changed
 * Remove sensitive stuff from the app so it can be open-sourced